Friday, May 27, 2011

 The work is so majestic that one might almost say it was definitive.
 Very few other interpretations of the scene have been done and none have the scale or breadth of Raphael’s.

-Flemish, 1613-1615
+Flemish, c.
+1613-1615

 London, Wallace Collection

 In Rubens interpretation the background details have been eliminated and all the elements have been reduced.
-There are only two sheep and three additional Apostles (once again St. John is prominent).
+There are only two sheep and three additional Apostles (once again Saint John is prominent).
 The figures are shown as half lengths and there is no background.
 All attention is drawn to the brightly lit figure of the Risen Lord, to His gestures and to Peter’s loving response.
 In addition, the subjects of the care of the flock and the giving of the keys have been conflated into a single image.
 So, we are seeing a composite of the texts of Matthew (keys) and John (sheep).

 French, 1624